 If you’re looking for mortgage advice or quote comparisons from lenders who won’t pressure you to buy more than what you can afford, consider contacting Credible.com.

-Minority Mindset recommends Credible because their licensed agents work on your behalf, for free, to find you the best rates from vetted lenders — and it only takes a couple of minutes to find quotes
+Minority Mindset recommends Credible because their licensed agents work on your behalf to find you rates from vetted lenders — and it only takes a couple of minutes to find quotes.

 The information below will help you plan for homeowner expenses and allocate your income in a way that allows you to continue investing and building wealth, even as a homeowner.

 In addition to monthly mortgage payments, there are several expenses involved in owning a home.